Model minority: Effects of the stereotype

 Some educators hold Asian students to a higher standard.
 This deprives those students with learning disabilities from being given attention that they need.
 The connotations of being a model minority mean Asian students are often labeled with the unpopular "nerd" or "geek" image.
 Asians have been the target of harassment, bullying, and racism from other races due to the racially divisive model minority stereotype.
 The higher expectations placed on East Asians as a result of the model minority stereotype carries over from academics to the workplace.

 The model minority stereotype is emotionally damaging to many Asian Americans, since there are unjustified expectations to live up to stereotypes of high achievement.
 The pressures from their families to achieve and live up to the model minority image have taken a tremendous mental and psychological toll on young Asian Americans.
 The model minority stereotype also influences Asian American students' psychological outcomes and academic experience.
 The model minority image can lead underachieving Asian American students to minimize their own difficulties and experience anxiety or psychological distress about their academic difficulties.
 Asian American students also have more negative attitudes toward seeking academic or psychological help due to fear of shattering the high expectations of teachers, parents, and classmates.

-Overall, the model minority stereotype has negative effects on underachieving Asian students in both their home and school settings.
-It is a threat to Asian American students' academic experience and can disguise students' educational and mental health needs.
-Psychological distress from model minority stereotyping is related to the stressors associated with the pressure to succeed, differential treatment, and embarrassment or shame to seek help.
-With this information, a recommendation for schools is to promote a more inclusive and less competitive learning environment, so students will not be ashamed and afraid to ask for help.
-Administrators can also improve school climate by monitoring incidents of racial harassment and discrimination.
-Additionally, to better address struggling students' educational and mental health needs, educators can regularly check in with students and engage in culturally responsive teaching, aimed to understand students' unique circumstances and educational needs.